Page views 14091

 The celebrity stalker isn’t simply ‘mad’, their principal error is credulity.
 They have been unable to resist the suggestions of desire and communion that have been artfully embedded in the infatuating work of the media’s army of paparazzi.
 A vulnerability in their psyches has meant that they have taken seriously what the more defended and contented among us have had the wherewithal to resist – and treat as a sophisticated fantasy.
 Their unhappiness has made them helpless before a cruelly devised fiction – and opened them up to a distinctive kind of torture.

 There are no good answers to such questions.
 They are among the most melancholy and grave we can raise.
 That we may be nudged towards them by an actor or singer on a beach is no argument against them.
 Right now, in a luxurious bedroom a few hours’ flight from where we are, the person we suspect we could understand without limit is sleeping with somebody else and will in a few days go back to a life from which we will always be excluded.
 If we existed in a different era, we might at this point get down on our knees and pray for our wracked souls.
 We should now at least be afforded an opportunity to let out a cry up to the indifferent cosmos.
-What we should never be forced into is the belief that this constant ache might merely be a joke.
+What we should never be forced into is the belief that this constant ache—and the meaning behind a celebrity crush—is merely a joke.

 Full Article Index